cypress-io/cypress-documentation/source/guides/core-concepts/conditional-testing.md

 ## Server side rendering

-If your application is server side rendered without JavaScript that asynchronously modifies the DOM - congratulations, you can easily do conditional testing on the DOM!
+If your application is server side rendered without JavaScript that asynchronously modifies the DOM - congratulations, you can do conditional testing on the DOM!

 Why?
 Because if the DOM is not going to change after the `load` event occurs, then it can accurately represent a stable state of truth.